Harry Belafonte: Early life

-Belafonte was born Harold George Bellanfanti Jr. at Lying-in Hospital on March 1, 1927, in Harlem, New York, the son of Jamaican-born parents Harold George Bellanfanti Sr., who worked as a chef, and Melvine (née Love), a housekeeper.
-His mother was the child of a Scottish Jamaican mother and an Afro-Jamaican father, and his father was the child of a Black American mother and a Dutch-Jewish father of Sephardic Jewish descent.
-Harry, Jr. was raised Catholic.
+Belafonte was born Harold George Bellanfanti Jr. on March 1, 1927, at Lying-in Hospital in Harlem, New York City, the son of Jamaican-born parents Harold George Bellanfanti Sr. (1900–1990), who worked as a chef, and Melvine Love (1906–1988), a housekeeper.
+There are disputed claims of his father's place of birth, which is also stated as Martinique.
+Belafonte had also a younger brother named Dennis.

+His mother was the child of a Scottish Jamaican mother and an Afro-Jamaican father, and his father was the child of an Afro-Jamaican mother and a Dutch-Jewish father of Sephardic Jewish descent.
+Belafonte was raised Catholic and attended parochial school at St. Charles Borromeo.

 From 1932 to 1940, Belafonte lived with one of his grandmothers in her native country of Jamaica, where he attended Wolmer's Schools.
-Upon returning to New York City, he attended George Washington High School after which he joined the Navy and served during World War II.
-In the 1940s, he was working as a janitor's assistant when a tenant gave him, as a gratuity, two tickets to see the American Negro Theater.
-He fell in love with the art form and also became friends with Sidney Poitier.
-The financially struggling pair regularly purchased a single seat to local plays, trading places in between acts, after informing the other about the progression of the play.
-At the end of the 1940s, he took classes in acting at the Dramatic Workshop of The New School in New York with the influential German director Erwin Piscator alongside Marlon Brando, Tony Curtis, Walter Matthau, Bea Arthur, and Poitier, while performing with the American Negro Theater.
+Upon returning to New York City, he had a brief, unsuccessful stay at George Washington High School.
+It was later reported that undiagnosed dyslexia and blindness in one eye contributed to his academic difficulties.
+After dropping out of high school, he joined the U.S. Navy and served during World War II.
+In the 1940s, he worked as a janitor's assistant, during which a tenant gave him, as a gratuity, two tickets to see the American Negro Theater.
+He fell in love with the art form and befriended Sidney Poitier, who was also financially struggling.
+They regularly purchased a single seat to local plays, trading places in between acts, after informing the other about the progression of the play.

+At the end of the 1940s, Belafonte took classes in acting at the Dramatic Workshop of The New School in New York City with German director Erwin Piscator alongside Marlon Brando, Tony Curtis, Walter Matthau, Bea Arthur, and Poitier, while performing with the American Negro Theater.
 He subsequently received a Tony Award for his participation in the Broadway revue John Murray Anderson's Almanac (1954).

 He also starred in the 1955 Broadway revue 3 for Tonight with Gower Champion.